 It is important to consider that the resin needs a minimum exposure to UV light to begin to solidify.
 However, some resins need more time than others to start this light curing process and, therefore, require more “white” color in the pixels forming the anti-aliasing.
 Other resins, often more qualitative, are more reactive and start to harden with less light intensity.
 Adjusting this parameter can have a significant impact on the quality of anti-aliasing.

-The same slice image, with different Grey offset values
+To the left, the same slice image, with different Grey offset values

 Anti-aliasing on Support